 In blow moulding, plastic is heated and placed in a mould.
 Air pressure is then used to push the plastic out to match the mould, resulting in a hollow item, such as a bottle or container.

 In rotational moulding, plastic powder or paste is heated inside an enclosed mould.
 The mould is then rotated until its walls are covered by an even polymer layer.
 This method is used to produce large hollow items, such as rubbish bins, fuel tanks and various cylinders.

 Injection moulding involves heating and mixing the plastic material, which is then injected into a mould at high speed.
 The method is used to make mobile phone covers, cogs and buckets, for example.

 3D printing is used to produce prototypes or one-off items.
 Powder or filament is used as a raw material in 3D printing.
 The material is fed to the printer head where it is melted or dissolved in liquid.
 After this, the printer injects the material on the printing base in layers.

 We have prepared a guide in which we compare three production methods:

 Download our clearly presented guide and expand your knowledge of plastic production methods.

-You can download the guide free of charge below or by clicking on this link.
+You can download the guide free of charge below or by clicking on this link (in finnish only).